gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.6.2.2 2014/01/24 Fixed up the example in the README, removed help command, closes #116. v8.6.2.1 2014/01/24 Added new info to FAQ in README. v8.6.2.0 2014/01/24 'Command not recognised' error now prints the unrecognised message, closes #20.
+v8.6.3.0 2014/03/20 Renamed RxBuff::Write() to RxBuff::WriteString() and added RxBuff::WriteChar() for writing single characters to the buffer.
+Simarly renamed test/RxBuff.cpp to RxBuffStringTests.cpp and created RxBuffCharTests.cpp.
+Small update to README. v8.6.2.2 2014/01/24 Fixed up the example in the README, removed help command, closes #116. v8.6.2.1 2014/01/24 Added new info to FAQ in README. v8.6.2.0 2014/01/24 'Command not recognised' error now prints the unrecognised message, closes #20.